 I was testing and using the first X100 and I wasn’t finding it so amazing.
 The picture quality was good but I was struggling with the slow focus and the gimmick of the interface.
 At the time my mirrorless to go was the Samsung Nx100 and Nx200, I think the most underestimate system in the photography history. (you can read my impression here)

 But at the time I decided to wait a bit more.
 Until the X100t.
-Yes that was finally the camera to buy.
+Yes, that was finally the camera to buy.

-After one year of usage I still consider the X100T not an easy camera for everyone: if you want to master at the best the camera you have really to study the user manual to understand how to set all the features.
+After one year of usage, I still consider the X100T not an easy camera for everyone: if you want to master at the best the camera you have really to study the user manual to understand how to set all the features.

-An example: in the beginning is not easy (without reading the manual) to understand that when you are shooting at full aperture (f/2.0) you can’t use the mechanical shutter speed over the 1/1000th of second (’cause of the
+An example: in the beginning is not easy (without reading the manual) to understand that when you are shooting at full aperture (f/2.0) you can’t use the mechanical shutter speed over the 1/1000th of a second (’cause of the

-I would say that it took to me some weeks to get used how the X100T works.
+I would say that it took me some weeks to get used how the X100T works.
 But after you master all these details you can’t turn back anymore.